TelemetryHarbor/harbor-docs/docs/integrations/esp32-bme280.md

 1. Open the `ESP32_BME280_Telemetry.ino` file in the Arduino IDE.
 2. Update the following variables at the top of the file:
       - WiFi SSID and password
-      - Telemetry Harbor API Endpoint URL and API Key
+      - Harbor Scale API Endpoint URL and API Key
       - Adjust the `shipId` to your desired name (e.g., "Living Room").
 3. Select your ESP32 board model from Tools \> Board.
 4. Select the correct COM port from Tools \> Port.